ArminJo/arduino-test-compile/README.md

 # arduino-test-compile [action](https://github.com/marketplace/actions/test-compile-for-arduino) / script

-This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master/src) in a repository for different boards, each with different compile parameters.<br/>
+This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master) in a repository for different boards, each with different compile parameters.<br/>
 It can be used e.g. to test-compile all examples contained in an [Arduino library repository](https://github.com/ArminJo/NeoPatterns/tree/master/examples).<br/>
 The action is a Docker action which uses Ubuntu 18.04 and the [arduino-cli program](https://github.com/arduino/arduino-cli) for compiling.
 All the other work is done by the [arduino-test-compile.sh](https://github.com/ArminJo/arduino-test-compile/blob/master/arduino-test-compile.sh) bash script.<br/>
-If you want to test compile a sketch, it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino.
-Internally the appropriate directory is created on the fly for test-compiling and the file is renamed to be .ino.
+If you want to test compile a sketch, **it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino**.
+Internally the file is renamed to be .ino and the appropriate directory is created on the fly for test-compiling.
+See [parameter `sketch-names`](https://github.com/ArminJo/arduino-test-compile#sketch-names).

-If you need more flexibility for e.g. installing additional board platforms, or want to save around 20 to 30 seconds for each job, then you may want to use the [arduino-test-compile.sh](https://github.com/ArminJo/arduino-test-compile/blob/master/arduino-test-compile.sh) directly.
+If you need more flexibility for e.g. installing additional board platforms, or want to save around 20 to 30 seconds for each job, then you may consider to use the [arduino-test-compile.sh](https://github.com/ArminJo/arduino-test-compile/blob/master/arduino-test-compile.sh) directly.
 See [example below](https://github.com/ArminJo/arduino-test-compile#multiple-boards-with-parameter-using-the-script-directly).